nesi/python-package-training/_lessons/python-package/01-environment.md

 A typical Python package will depend on other Python packages.
 The list of Python dependencies can be long and it is often advisable to nail down these dependencies to produce a well defined environment.
-Here we show how to generate a reproducible development environment, which will be identical between developers.
+Here we show you how to generate a reproducible development environment -- each package dependecy will be nailed down to its exact version.

 You will learn: